-Trawl surveys of the upper continental slope that adult sablefish inhabit have been conducted biennially or triennially since 1980 in the AI, and 1984 in the GOA always to 500 m, and occasionally to 700-1000 m.
+Trawl surveys of the upper continental slope that adult sablefish inhabit have been conducted biennially or triennially since 1980 in the AI, and 1984 in the GOA, always to 500 m and occasionally to 700-1000 m.
 Trawl surveys of the BS slope were conducted biennially from 1979-1991 and redesigned and standardized for 2002, 2004, 2008, 2010, and 2012.
 Trawl surveys of the BS shelf are conducted annually but generally catch no sablefish.
-Trawl survey abundance indices were not previously used in the sablefish assessment because they were not considered good indicators of the sablefish relative abundance.
+Trawl survey abundance indices were not used in the assessment model previous to 2007 in the sablefish assessment because they were not considered good indicators of the sablefish relative abundance.
 However, there is a long time series of data available and given the trawl survey's ability to sample smaller fish, it may be a better indicator of recruitment than the longline survey.
 There is some difficulty with combining estimates from the BS and AI with the GOA estimates since they occur on alternating years.
 A method could be developed to combine these indices, but it leaves the problem of how to use the length data to predict recruitment since the data could give mixed signals on year class strength.
 At this time we are using only the GOA trawl survey biomass estimates (<500 m depth, Figure 3.4) and length data (<500 m depth) as a recruitment index for the whole population.
 The largest proportion of sablefish biomass is in the GOA so it should be indicative of the overall population.
-Biomass estimates used in the assessment for 1984-2011 are shown in Table 3.10.
-The GOA trawl survey index is at a low level in 2011, similar to 2009.
+Biomass estimates used in the assessment for 1984-2013 are shown in Table 3.10.
+The GOA trawl survey index is at its lowest level of the time series in 2013, down 29% from 2011.